 “THE PIONEER MOTHER” – July 6, 1905

 Nineteenth-century women seeking to justify a larger role in public life often looked to exceptional historical women as models.
 Scott Duniway, for example, fondly invoked Abigail Adams, for whom she was named.
 At the turn of the next century, an obscure native woman known to Lewis and Clark would become the most important heroine in the cause of woman’s rights.
 Although Sacagawea had her admirers as early as 1893, the legend of the Shoshone maiden who, baby on her back, guided the Corps of Discovery through the wilderness was popularized by Eva Emery Dye’s historical novel, The Conquest: The True Story of Lewis and Clark, in 1902.
-In fact, it has been suggested that Dye, a writer of some repute who happened to be Clackamas County chair of the O.S.E.S.A., manufactured the now-familiar Sacagawea myth for suffrage ends in the wake of the defeat of 1900. ((See Taber.))
-While this probably exaggerates Dye’s intentions, just as the myth exaggerates Sacagawea’s importance to the Corps of Discovery, it is undeniable that suffragists quickly appropriated the Shoshone woman as a forebear: Sacagawea soon became closely associated with the movement, both in Oregon and nationally.
+In fact, it has been suggested that Dye, a writer of some repute who happened to be Clackamas County chair of the O.S.E.S.A., manufactured the now-familiar Sacagawea myth for suffrage ends in the wake of the defeat of 1900.1 While this probably exaggerates Dye’s intentions, just as the myth exaggerates Sacagawea’s importance to the Corps of Discovery, it is undeniable that suffragists quickly appropriated the Shoshone woman as a forebear: Sacagawea soon became closely associated with the movement, both in Oregon and nationally.

 While planning for the Centennial was underway, the legislature passed an equal-suffrage measure to be submitted to voters the following year, and the president of the Exposition invited N.A.W.S.A. to hold its annual convention in Portland.
 Thus, the summer of 1905 witnessed a remarkable confluence of events.
 The Exposition opened on June 1, and the women’s convention was gaveled to order on June 28.
 Sacagawea figured quickly and prominently in both.
 In her presidential address to the assembled suffragists, Anna Howard Shaw praised the native woman’s character and achievements, while July 6–the day following the convention’s conclusion–was Sacajawea Day at the Exposition.
 This also was two days after Independence Day, and “patriotic” was the operative word.
 Noting “a thrill of patriotic emotion for all thoughtful spectators,” the newspapers vividly reported the scene:

 Then the “tremendous throng” assembled on Lakeview terrace on the exposition grounds to witness the unveiling of the statue of the “Bird Woman.”
-Following “patriotic airs” offered by De Caprio’s band, an invocation by Shaw, President H. W. Goode’s address of welcome, a “patriotic song” delivered “with fine effect” by Charles Cutter, an Alaska native, and the “address of the day” by Anthony, Scott Duniway delivered the following. (( A brief account in the History of Woman Suffrage mistakenly attributes these events to Woman’s Day at the Exposition, on June 30 (5: 132-33).
+Following “patriotic airs” offered by De Caprio’s band, an invocation by Shaw, President H. W. Goode’s address of welcome, a “patriotic song” delivered “with fine effect” by Charles Cutter, an Alaska native, and the “address of the day” by Anthony, Scott Duniway delivered the following.4 The Oregon Daily Journal and Portland Evening Telegram carried Abigail’s remarks “in part” that evening (July 6, 1905); the Oregonian followed suit the next morning (July 7).
+I have followed a more complete manuscript in the Abigail Scott Duniway Papers, which adds three concluding paragraphs.5

 Scott Duniway also invoked Sacagawea in the second verse of her “Centennial Ode,” penned for the Exposition: